The Bulldog can be thought of as the dog world’s equivalent of a celebrity.

-Successive generations of breeding for a flat-face, selected for dogs with every short noses…but…and it’s a big but….the soft tissues structures did not shrink in proportion to the bone.
+Successive generations of breeding for a flat-face, selected for dogs with every short nose…but…and it’s a big but….the soft tissue structures did not shrink in proportion to the bone.

 Structures such as the tongue and soft palate are way too big for the boney case of the skull.

 If you want to know how this feels, think of having a gag stuffed in your mouth and you start to glimpse the problems involved.

 But having a tongue too big to fit in the mouth is just part of the many problems linked to flat-nosed breeds such as the Bulldog.